SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Now try disconnecting the Subscriber application, and publish a few more messages.
 Reconnect the subscriber and rebind to the queue and observe what happens.

-Negative
+> aside negative
-: **NOTE:** it is possible to publish your messages as "Direct", and they will still go into the queue if the topic subscription matches.
+> **NOTE:** it is possible to publish your messages as "Direct", and they will still go into the queue if the topic subscription matches.
 This is called _message promotion_ and is a more advanced concept.
 For use cases where end-to-end persistence is desired, ensure the publisher has set the Delivery Mode of the message to "Persistent" for sending Guaranteed messages.

 For more information on Guaranteed messaging and queues, please refer to these links: